importRyan/Oklab/README.md

 let stillBlack = NSColor(polar)
 ```

 Manipulating hue and chroma is easy with a polar Oklab color.
 The idea behind Oklab is that shifts in hue do not change perceived brightness or chroma.
-Hue is stored in radians, but you can translate that to degrees with `hueDegrees`, mutate the hue in degrees with `setHueTo(_:)`  or `setHueRotatedBy(_:)`, and instantiate a new color with `withHue(_:)`  or `withHueRotatedBy(_:)`.
+While hue is stored in radians, a few functions help manipulate hue in degrees.

 ```swift
 let pink = OklabColorPolar(lightness: 0.5, chroma: 0.24, hueDegrees: 0)